AguaClara/Textbook/Rapid_Mix/RM_Examples.rst

 We will use a :ref:`linear flow orifice meter <heading_lfom>` with 20 cm of head loss.
 The first step is to determine the diameter of the LFOM.

+..todo:: This example needs to be updated once the LFOM OO code is fixed.

 .. code:: python

  """ importing """

- from aide_design.play import*
- from aguaclara_research.play import*
+ from aguaclara.core.units import unit_registry as u
- import aguaclara.research.floc_model as fm import matplotlib.pyplot as plt from matplotlib.ticker import FormatStrFormatter imagepath = 'AguaClara Water Treatment Plant Design/Rapid Mix/Images/'
+ import aguaclara.research.environmental_processes_analysis as epa import numpy as np import matplotlib.pyplot as plt import aguaclara.research.floc_model as fm

+ #from matplotlib.ticker import FormatStrFormatter
+ imagepath = 'AguaClara Water Treatment Plant Design/Rapid Mix/Images/'

  Q_plant = 120 * u.L/u.s